Last Updated on by

 Take it away, Kevin.

-Introduction to Hong Kong Photography Spots
+Summary: Best Hong Kong Photography Spots

 Hong Kong is famous for its vibrant business culture but, it’s also a great place for photography.
 In fact, while the cityscape is truly stunning, Hong Kong also offers a variety of awesome landscapes just waiting to be captured.

 There are many spots throughout the bustling city that allow you to easily capture stunning images.
 However, many of them are seasonal locations.
 Being a native, I can’t wait to share with you my eight favorite photography locations throughout the city as well as the best time to capture truly remarkable photos.

 The Peak, also known as Victoria Peak, is the highest hill in Hong Kong Island.
 It’s an iconic attraction and a photographer’s dream because you can capture the full view of Victoria Harbour.

 Even though there is a viewing platform at The Peak, most local photographers choose a different route to avoid tourists and the expensive entry fee.
 More importantly, the view from the platform is blocked by a mountain.

 If you’re looking to capture the best vantage point, I suggest taking a 15 to 20 minute walk down Lugard Road.
 There, you’ll find a few spots without anything blocking the breathtaking view!

 Visiting The Peak at night is incredibly popular because there’s so much to see from Lugard Road.
 Sunrises are stunning especially in the summer since winters are usually harsh in Hong Kong, not to mention the sun is usually blocked behind the mountain in the early morning hours.